singhsrj/watchparty-youtube/README.md

 - ✅ **Persistent rooms** — Video state saved to PostgreSQL; rooms survive server restarts
 - ✅ **Auto host promotion** — When host leaves, oldest moderator/participant auto-promotes
 - ✅ **Text chat** — Real-time group chat with role badges

+---

+## Future Architecture Note

+I also looked into adding a Redis + Nginx architecture for scaling and reliability.

+- Redis can be used for shared pub/sub, room state caching, and Socket.IO coordination across multiple backend instances.
+- Nginx can be used as a reverse proxy/load balancer in front of FastAPI/Socket.IO with correct WebSocket upgrade handling.

+I will continue learning this setup and implement it in a future update.